 “If you need to invoke your academic pedigree or job title for people to believe what you say, then you need a better argument” – Neil deGrasse Tyson

 Originally I didn’t have a credentials section in this article even though people asked for it.
-To me it’s a stupid left over from ancient hierarchical systems where people inherited status and respect based on their position in the hierarchy.
+Using credentials to validate one’s position comes from ancient hierarchical systems where people inherited status and respect based on their position in the hierarchy.
+I don’t think it’s useful in helping to explain how chips work.
 Eventually I obliged and put in a credentials section.
 Later I thought I shouldn’t be playing this dumbass game of credential badminton.
 I considered removing the section completely.
 Instead I decided to have some fun and leave it in.
 I guess its ok sharing credentials if people don’t take it too seriously or expect special allowances for dumb arguments.
 Here is the original section:

 In my personal experience within science and engineering, it’s rare to ask for someone’s credentials when discussing a topic.
 It’s unusual to start a discussion advertising what your credentials are.
 Logic and science are used to substantiate one’s position, rather than some story of working in the field for xx years or some other rambling anecdote.
 However in some circles it seems credentials are important so I added this bit to the article.
 This is not an invitation to start an unprovable argument on whether my credentials are valid.
 It is for your information only.
 I’m an electrical / process control engineer with experience in process control design and optimisation.
 This involves designing control systems to control processes and optimising control systems to make processes perform better.
 By processes I mean physical and chemical processes and not those so called processes to do with running and managing a business.
 My expertise is in industrial process control (for example gold or iron ore processing facilities) and not in engine control.
 However the theory and philosophies related to process control and control system design are the same for any control system.
 The design process and concept of design tradeoff / compromise is also similar.
 I face the problem of design compromise every day and understand its universal prevalence in all facets of design.
 Often plant optimisation involves cranking up rate setpoints on equipment and therefore load which is equivalent to cranking up power in an engine.